Mycobacterium: Mycobacteriophages

 Mycobacteria can be infected by mycobacteriophages, a class of viruses with high specificity for their targets.
-By hijacking the cellular machinery of mycobacteria to produce additional phages, such viruses can be used in phage therapy for eukaryotic hosts, as they would die alongside the mycobacteria.
-Since only some mycobacteriophages are capable of penetrating the M. tuberculosis membrane, the viral DNA may be delivered through artificial liposomes because bacteria uptake, transcribe, and translate foreign DNA into proteins.
+By hijacking the cellular machinery of mycobacteria to produce additional phages, such viruses can be used in phage therapy.
+Phage therapy can provide an alternate solution to antibiotics, especially in cases of multi drug resistant infections.

 Mycosides

 Mycosides are glycolipids isolated from Mycobacterium species with Mycoside A found in photochromogenic strains, Mycoside B in bovine strains, and Mycoside C in avian strains.
 Different forms of Mycoside C have varying success as a receptor to inactivate mycobacteriophages.
 Replacement of the gene encoding mycocerosic acid synthase in M. bovis prevents formation of mycosides.